 In addition to breaking down their ambitious plan into doable steps, and establishing clear and public accountability for each step, OKRs helped them avoid “watermelon reporting.”
 OKRs paved the way for a culture of open, candid, and direct conversations about the progress they were making.
 They learned to see failure as not something they should hide, but as a signal to ask for help or additional resources.

 Writing OKRs together

 Harkness and Garaffo kicked off the process by writing the first OKRs to guide and propel this team revamp.
-Together they discussed with the five partners involved in developmental services; Planning, Building, Public Works, Fire, and IT; and worked on creating one holistic set of OKRs instead of separate objectives for each department.
+They discussed with the five partners involved in developmental services: Planning, Building, Public Works, Fire, and IT; and worked on creating one holistic set of OKRs instead of separate Objectives for each department.

-In the past, the mayor would typically receive a memo with certain Objectives and Measures, the city manager’s office would get a different set of measures, and each separate department their own set.
-By the time individual workers got their objectives, they weren’t connected at all.
-And no one was responsible for making sure all these efforts were working coherently together.
+In the past, the mayor would typically receive a memo with certain Objectives and measures, the city manager’s office would get a different set of measures, and each separate department also had their own set.
+By the time individual workers got their Objectives, they weren’t connected at all.
+And no one was responsible for making sure all these efforts were coherently working together.

 “For the first time ever, we had a common lens that we were holding all of the departments accountable to,” said Harkness.
 “And that revolutionized the way we were able to govern and revolutionized the way we were able to allocate resources.”